Table of Contents

 Substitute substitutes

-In a non-scientific spirit, although it’s not me so much, nature does not like to be fueled, and there are beautiful mechanisms against the fueling of nature, one of which is happening today when the world is warming because the natural environment on Earth is being destroyed.
-We are not supposed to consume unfermented gluten products, clean sugar, caffeine and meat that is processed or raised in unnatural conditions, and what is beautiful is that the substitutes are often much more toxic to us than the original.
+In a non-scientific way, although it doesn’t suit me that much, nature doesn’t like being outsmarted and there are mechanisms against it, for example global warming, one when the natural environment on Earth is being destroyed or the fact that we are not supposed to consume unfermented gluten products, clean sugar, caffeine and processed meat or meat which is grown in unnatural conditions, and the substitutes are often much more toxic to us than the original.

 In scientific terms, substitutes for common foods such as milk, sugar, gluten and meat are not recommended because they are often concentrates, and they are not as healthy as they are marketed.
 They often have negative effects on our health.
-Most of the concentrates known today are not good for us because in the years of our evolution we were not exposed to concentrations.
-If we take tahini as an example, a 100 gram portion of tahini contains about a kilogram of sesame, it is quite clear that eating a kilogram of sesame makes no sense, and the problem is that sesame contains natural toxins that are supposed to prevent pests from eating it, sesame concentrate contains a concentration of toxins.
-Worst of all is oat based milk replacer, extremely toxic oats.
+Most of the concentrates known today are not good for us because in the years of our evolution we were not exposed to them.
+If we take tahini as an example, a 100 gram portion of tahini contains about a kilogram of sesame, it is quite clear that eating a kilo of sesame makes no sense, and the problem is that sesame contains natural toxins that are supposed to prevent pests from eating it, sesame concentrate contains a concentration of toxins.
+Worst of all is oat-based milk replacer, especially toxic oats.

 Milk alternatives such as almond, soy or rice milk are actually a concentration of these products, which have natural toxins and in their concentration we are actually consuming a concentration of these toxins.
 Also, the substitutes lack essential nutrients found in cow’s or goat’s milk, such as calcium, vitamin D and protein.
-Studies show that plant-based milk may not provide the same health benefits as cow’s milk, and substitutes contain toxins found in soy and almonds.
+Studies show that plant milk may not provide the same health benefits as cow’s milk and that there are toxic substitutes found in soy and almonds.

-Sugar substitutes like artificial sweeteners can help reduce calories, but some studies have found they can lead to weight gain, diabetes and other health problems.
-Natural sugar substitutes like honey or agave syrup still contain calories and can contribute to weight gain if consumed in excess.
+Sugar substitutes, such as artificial sweeteners can help reduce calories, but some studies have found they can lead to weight gain, diabetes and other health problems.
+Natural sugar alternatives such as honey or agave syrup still contain calories and can contribute to weight gain if consumed in excess.

 The right way is simply not to consume products that have added sugar, you get used to it quickly.
 Sugar substitutes only work on you, most likely they are not really better than sugar.
 The only substitute for clean sugar is zero clean sugar.

 Gluten-free products are important for people with celiac disease.
-People with gluten sensitivity, which is basically everyone, it is better to stay away from industrial gluten substitutes.
-Gluten is present in types of wheat, and the correct way is to avoid wheat altogether and not to try to substitute with substitutes.
-Gluten-free foods can be high in calories, sugar and unhealthy fats.
+For people with gluten sensitivity, which is basically everyone, it is best to stay away from industrial gluten substitutes.
+Gluten is present in types of wheat, and the right way is to avoid wheat altogether and not try to be clever with substitutes.
+Gluten replacement foods can be high in calories, sugar and unhealthy fats.

-Meat substitutes such as soy-based products, seitan or plant-based hamburgers, are basically a concentrate of soy, pea or another plant, and usually contain a concentration of the natural toxins in soy, pea or other plants.
-Humans are not adapted to eat the plant unless it is a ripe fruit or has undergone a process to remove the toxins such as acidification or prolonged heating.
+Meat substitutes, such as soy-based products, seitan or plant-based hamburgers, are basically a concentrate of soy, pea or other plant, and usually contain a concentration of the natural toxins in soy, pea or other plants.
+Humans are not adapted to eat from the plant, unless it is a ripe fruit or has undergone a process to remove the toxins, such as acidification or prolonged heating.

 Why “fat”? say “not skinny”

 We are born with the ability to be good in almost every field, this also includes the field of mathematics.
-To excel in math, you simply have to spend hours practicing, while to be at a healthy weight, it’s simple to eat what is suitable for us as humans, regardless of the quantities.
+To excel in math you simply have to spend the hours practicing, while to be at a healthy weight, it’s simple to eat what suits us as humans regardless of the quantities.
 There are individuals with genetic problems that cause an inability to learn math or with chronic metabolic diseases that cause them to be at an abnormal weight.
 Being at a normal weight basically means not suffering from a metabolic disease.
 The body has a complex mechanism that knows how to bring us to an appropriate weight.
 Just like the hundreds of mechanisms that support sugar, vitamin C and sodium levels, this is called homeostasis.
 The body wants to be balanced and this is also true for weight!

 One of the signs of a metabolic disease is hunger shortly after meals and a weight that is very different from the weight we were at age 18.